Writer/Surfer

 Lead Tester Dylan Heyden sports the Giro Owen Spherical in testing.
 Photo: Dylan Heyden//The Inertia

 All that said, from everything we’ve learned from both inside and outside the industry, helmets work.
-They might not save your life if you hit a tree going mach10, but they significantly reduce the risk of smaller head injuries, and the severity of larger ones while skiing and snowboarding.
+They might not save your life if you hit a tree going Mach 10, but they significantly reduce the risk of smaller head injuries and the severity of larger ones while snowboarding.
 And while it’s hard to determine just how much newer technologies like Mips or Koyroyd help, we’ll take every edge we can get when it comes to protecting the ol’ noodle.

 For this review, we focus on the other features that make a good helmet, such as fit, style, warmth, and extra features.
 Our lead tester for this review is Dylan Heyden, who has spent the past two winters testing helmets in different conditions and locales, from warm sunny days at SoCal mountains with an entirely manmade snowpack to extended periods in the Eastern Sierra with temps in the single digits.
-Additional testing for this review, and a skier-specific perspective has been provided by Senior Gear Editor Will Sileo.
+Additional testing for this review has been provided by Managing Gear Editor Will Sileo.

-Editor’s Note: For more in-depth reviews of the top ski and snowboard gear in the industry, check out our guides to: The Best Ski Jackets, The Best Ski Bibs, The Best Snowboard JacketsThe Best Snowboard Pants, The Best Snowboard Goggles, The Best Snowboard Mittens, The Best Snowboard Boots, and The Best Snowboard Bags
+Editor’s Note: For more in-depth reviews of the best snowboard gear, check out our guides to: The Best Snowboard JacketsThe Best Snowboard Pants, and The Best Snowboard Goggles.
+And for even more than that, here’s our full suite of ski and snowboard reviews.

 Key Features

-The key features that we looked at when evaluating ski and snowboard helmets fell into three buckets: safety, comfort, and style.
-Safety comprises all of the different features specifically designed to best protect your head — from industry-standard tech and certifications to proprietary technologies and innovations.
+The key features that we looked at when evaluating snowboard helmets fell into three buckets: safety, comfort, and style.
+Safety comprises all of the different features specifically designed to best protect your head, from industry-standard tech and certifications to proprietary technologies and innovations.
 Comfort is everything that allows you to wear a helmet for an entire day on the hill without feeling too cold, too hot, or that it’s too tight or too loose.
-Finally, style is that intangible factor that makes a helmet look good and is, admittedly, the most subjective of the three.
-We took all of these points into consideration when reviewing the best ski and snowboard helmets of 2025.
+Finally, Style is that intangible factor that makes a helmet look good and is, admittedly, the most subjective of the three.
+We took all of these points into consideration when reviewing the best snowboard helmets.

 Man wearing Smith Vantage Ski Helmet and Smith 4D Mag Goggles